Ex-Seahawks lineman Chad Wheeler pleads not guilty to first-degree assault domestic violence

-Former Seahawks backup offensive lineman Chad Wheeler pleaded not guilty to first-degree assault domestic violence and not guilty to two other counts during an arraignment Monday morning at the Maleng Regional Justice Center in Kent.
+Former Seahawks backup offensive lineman Chad Wheeler pleaded not guilty to first-degree assault domestic violence during an arraignment Monday morning at the Maleng Regional Justice Center in Kent.

-In addition to the first-degree assault charge, which is a Class A felony, Wheeler was also charged last Wednesday with unlawful imprisonment domestic violence and resisting arrest, according to charging documents.
+In addition to the first-degree assault charge, which is a Class A felony, Wheeler also was charged last Wednesday with unlawful imprisonment domestic violence and resisting arrest, according to charging documents.
+He pleaded not guilty to each of those Monday, as well.

 Wheeler’s next court date is a case-setting hearing scheduled for 1 p.m.
 Feb.
 11 in the GA courtroom of the Maleng Regional Justice Center in Kent, according to a court spokesman.
 A trial date is set for April 6 at 9 a.m., also in the GA courtroom of the Maleng Regional Justice Center.

-The court was also notified that Wheeler had been fitted on Thursday with a GPS electronic home monitoring device administered by 2 Watch Monitoring.
-Wheeler was also ordered not to leave the state.
+The court was notified that Wheeler had been fitted on Thursday with a GPS electronic home monitoring device administered by 2 Watch Monitoring.
+The judge ordered Wheeler to remain in the King County area (King, Pierce and Snohomish counties) while on electronic home detention.

 Wheeler was accused of beating his girlfriend and strangling her into unconsciousness at the couple’s Kent apartment on Jan.
 22.